What Rory Pilgrim's up to these daysPublished 16 Jul 2020 at 17:24 by We Are Public

-Rory Pilgrim is quite the busy person.
-Pilgrim’s work is boundaryless, with their creative endeavours ranging from creating performance-installations and award-winning films to organising workshops and playing the harp.
+Rory Pilgrim is quite the busy man.
+His work is boundaryless, with his creative endeavours ranging from creating performance-installations and producing award-winning films to organising workshops and playing the harp.
 The common motto in all of Rory’s work is, however, very clear: ‘the personal is political’.
 By all means he creates a platform for voices from all kinds of communities – whether they’re young climate activists or homeless people.
-Plus Pilgrim is one of the 15 artists that we support with In Art We Trust Fund!
-We got curious about what they have been working on lately and decided to ask Rory: What are you up to these days?
+Plus he is one of the 15 artists that we support with In Art We Trust Fund!
+We got curious about what he’s been working on lately and decided to ask Rory himself: What are you up to these days?

 When the pandemic came, I was in the middle of working on a new commission with Serpentine, London for my new work Rafts.
 Taking the raft as a symbol of survival and the Earth itself as a ‘life raft’ floating through space, the work is a second chapter in a body of work which explores how we deal with the climate crisis.
 Working with an arts charity for mental health in London, I have been working with a wonderful group of people where we have been exploring what the symbol of the rafts means in our lives: What keeps them afloat?
 How we provide support for others?
 How do we work through moments of transition?

 For the project, the group have connected with a group called Project Well Being whom I began working with last year for my film The Undercurrent.
 Based in Idaho, Project Well Being gives daily support for those at the Interfaith Sanctuary Shelter Boise who are experiencing homelessness.
 With the changes brought by the pandemic, we have switched from workshops in person to weekly workshops via Zoom in which the groups in London and Boise have been generating material and slowly building a dialogue.